Computer scienceMobileJetpack ComposeRefinement

 }

-When it is called, NavHost must be passed a NavHostController instance, the route of the starting destination of the graph, and a lambda that defines the builder for the navigation graph.
+When it is called, NavHost must be passed a NavHostController instance, the starting destination of the graph, and a lambda that defines the builder for the navigation graph.

 The NavController is always associated with a single NavHost composable.